cryptogogue/vol-cardmotron-js/README.md

 *Parameters*

-- *sheet (required):* The name of another sheet in the XLSX workbook to include.
+- *sheet (required):* The name of another sheet in the XLSX workbook.

 Includes are processed immediately and in-order.
 An include will be processed for each subsequent row containing a valid sheet name.